monstaro/basic-chat/instructions.md

 ## Pick A User to Chat With ##
 1. Before we start a chat with somebody, we need to see all of the users of our application, which we can do by running the `queryUsers` method.
 This method is quite flexible.
 You can use it to filter users by `id`, their `last_active` or `created_at` date, whether they are banned, and more.
 It also has a `limit` and `offset` option if you want to implement pagination.
 Refer to [this page](https://getstream.io/chat/docs/node/query_users/?language=javascript) in the docs for more info.

 For this 1-on-1 chat app, we are just going to query all users with a limit of 10 so we can get a list of users we can chat with, and sort it by the most recently created.

+*There are a lot of ways to query.
+You can query for channels, query for users, and members of channels.
+Learn more about query syntax [here](https://getstream.io/chat/docs/react/query_syntax/?language=js)*

 ```
 const getUsers = async () => {